Speed and fluctuations of N-particle branching Brownian motion with spatial selection

 Furthermore, as in \eqref{eq:afatiach}, but using \eqref{eq:Yt} for the tier 0 particles,

 for large $A$ and $a$.
 Together with Proposition~\ref{prop:quantities}, Lemma~\ref{lem:Rt} and Corollary~\ref{cor:hat_many_to_one}, this proves the other two inequalities. \end{proof}

-\begin{remark} If the drift of the BBM is changed according to a barrier function $f$ (see Section~\ref{sec:interval_notation}), then some of the above estimates still hold provided that $\|f\|$ (defined in \eqref{eq:def_f_norm}) is bounded by a function depending on $A$ only and provided that $\vartheta$ and $f$ are such that $\P^x_f(T > \vartheta) \ge 1-Cp_B$ for all $x\in(0,a)$.
-Indeed, inspecting the above proofs and making use of Remark~\ref{rem:barrier_fn}, Lemma~\ref{lem:R_f} and \eqref{eq:ptilde_estimate_f}, it is not hard to see that there exists $c'>0$, such that for $t\le\vartheta\le c'A^{-1}a^3$, one still has
+If the drift of the BBM is changed according to a barrier function $f$ (see Sections~\ref{sec:BBBM_parameters} and \ref{sec:BBBM_definition_definition}), then some of the above estimates still hold under some conditions: \begin{lemma} Let $f$ be a barrier function and suppose that $\|f\|$ is bounded by a function depending on $A$ only.
+Furthermore, suppose that $\vartheta$ and $f$ are such that $\P^{(x,t)}_f(T > \vartheta) \ge 1-Cp_B$ for all $x\in[0,a]$ and $t\ge 0$.
+Then for $t\le\vartheta\le \tconst{eq:tcrit}$, for large $A$ and $a$,